mit-cml/appinventor-summit/40-program.md

 * Hackathon (continued)
 * Workshop: How to utilize extensions and connect external hardware in App Inventor
 * Presentation Session 2
+  * Haksung Kim: The Impact of MIT App Inventor on Korea
+  * Tommie Lo: Nomad Hackathon - Re-designed code learning to programming for good
+  * Pam O'Brien, Natasha Kiely, and Julie Power: "A pedagogical experience with Wearable Technologies using MIT App Inventor and BBC Micro:bit.
+The development of the App Inventor Micro:Fit"

 Session 4 (15:30-17:30):